mellypop/curse-of-strahd/docs/Locations/Vallaki/St. Andril's Orphanage.md

 ---

-In a church of the [[Morning Lord|Morning Lord]] the size of a two story house, is this orphanage.
+In a church of the [[Lathander|Lathander]] the size of a two story house, is this orphanage.
 While it is not run down, it is not particularly decadent.

 [[Father Lucian Petrovich|Father Lucian Petrovich]] is the priest here.